-If you are deciding what is your MVP there is a first question you must ask yourself:
+If you are deciding how to create your MVP there is an initial question you must ask yourself:

 Should I make a Functional OR Non-functional MVP?

 The answer is not always easy.
-Most startups jump right away to developing the product but there are some outliers with MVPs totally outside the box, representing an alternative that should be considered.
-I’ve already accompanied over 100 startups through Altar.io & 10kstartup during this decision and on this post I’m sharing the rational I usually bring to help making this decision.
+Most startups jump in right away to developthe product.
+However, there are some outliers with MVPs totally outside the box, representing an alternative that should be considered.
+I’ve already accompanied over 100 startups through Altar.io & 10kstartup during this decision.
+In this post I’m sharing the rational I usually bring to help you make this decision.

-Everyone talks about Dropbox and other success cases that tested their market’s appetite with an MVP that was not a fully functional product, but instead a video + a landing page and a few USD K’s in advertising.
+Everyone talks about Dropbox and other success cases that tested their market’s appetite with an MVP that was not a fully functional product.
+Instead, these startups created a video & landing page, with a few thousand dollars in advertising.
 That is an extremely clever move.
 Warning: It only works in very specific scenarios.

-Of course you might also consider viral marketing, but the HR budget is also high (good growth hackers are expensive) and you cannot make forecasts on the outcome, because it is impossible to predict the success of a viral campaign.
+Of course, you might also consider viral marketing.
+With this option, however, the HR budget is high (good growth hackers are expensive).
+Also, you cannot make forecasts on the outcome because it is impossible to predict the success of a viral campaign.

-Sure your goal is the same, either you go one way or the other, you want to generate metrics to gather validation, attention, talent and investors.
-There are infinite hypothesis, but the only way to be pragmatic between the several options is focusing on a structured rationale having always in mind your Value Proposition.
+Sure your goal is the same, either you go one way or the other.
+You want to generate metrics to gather validation, attention, talent and investors.
+There are infinite hypotheses.
+But the only way to be pragmatic between the several options is focusing on a structured rationale always having your Value Proposition in mind.

-The video + a landing page + marketing is easier to predict so let’s theorize it.
-The point of making a non functional MVP is gathering interesting metrics to then make the real investment and/or potentially raise money to implement it and go-to-market.
+The “video + a landing page + marketing” route is easier to predict – so let’s theorize it.
+The point of making a non-functional MVP is gathering interesting metrics to then make the real investment – and/or potentially raise money to implement it and go-to-market.
 Let’s consider a very simple and humble goal for this non-functional MVP exercise: 10k Subscribers.

 Elementary (but meaningful) Calculations

-So let’s reason on the cost and time to get early validation through a standard Non-functional MVP: Video + Website + Ads + Few Virality.
+So let’s reason on the cost and time to get early validation through a standard Non-functional MVP: Video + Website + Ads + Little Virality.

-To make a proper quality video it will take ~10k USD (2k videos are sh*t, if you pay with peanut you’ll get monkeys.
-This quality consideration is not talking about the animation but the quality and efficiency of the communication rationale).
-If we are talking about a filmed one let’s consider ~30k USD onwards (and time from briefing to final product between 1 and 3 months).
+To make a proper quality video it will take ~10k USD.
+Videos that cost two thousand USD are sh*t.
+If you pay with peanuts you’ll get monkeys.
+This quality consideration is not about the animation, but more about the quality and efficiency of the communication rationale.
+If we are talking about a filmed one let’s consider ~30k USD onwards, with time from briefing to the final product somewhere between 1 and 3 months.

 A proper website (Single Page) to gather metrics and subscribers could be very affordable, around 2k in the simplest version and around 10k with some marketing automation to better convert the leads.

-Marketing on display advertising, if it is a very well run campaign (good video and conversion website) you’ll have a conversion close to x% and the cost-per-click will depend on the sector, but considering a average or median cost-per-click we start at y.
+In terms of marketing on display advertising?
+If it is a very well run campaign (good video and conversion website) you’ll have a conversion close to x% and the cost-per-click will depend on the sector, but considering the average or median cost-per-click, we start at y.

 VS Functional MVP:

-To help you getting to a time and cost for the functional MVP, from our experience with over 100 startups, close to 80% of the cases, a proper functional MVP (implemented with high standards) can be implemented in a ~3 months project with a budget ~30k USD.
+To help you get a time and cost for the functional MVP, from our experience with over 100 startups, close to 80% of the cases, a proper functional MVP (implemented with high standards) can be implemented in a ~3 months project with a budget ~30k USD.

 Remember with a functional MVP, you are actually talking about real conversion, real retention and real cost per acquisition, not forecasts based on shown appetite.
 I’m also sure your investor’s appetite is much higher with real KPIs, even if the total numbers are low but with a promising conversion and sustainable cost structure.